Government budget: Division of responsibilities

-The relationships between the federal government and the states and localities are complex and are not well described by a simple look at expenditures.
+A simple examination of expenditures does not do justice to the complex relationships between the federal government and the states and localities.
 In some cases, the federal government pays for a program and gives broad discretion to the states as to how to carry out the mandate.
 In other cases, the federal government essentially dictates all the terms, and the states simply administer the program.

 Government budget is a subject of importance for a variety of reasons: